FDA Recalls Zantac on April 1, 2020

 Potential Side Effects of N-nitrosodimethylamine (NDMA)

 According to the FDA, NDMA is determined to be carcinogenic, which means it could cause cancer.
 However, the FDA’s research also says that NDMA is only likely to increase the consumer’s risk of developing certain cancers in large quantities, and only small quantities were found in Zantac products.
 However, few studies have been analyzed the long-term risks associated with NDMA exposure.
 Additionally, this recent discovery comes relatively soon after another category of drugs—those used for blood pressure and heart problems—were discovered with small amounts of NDMA as well.

 Do You Have a Claim?
 Contact Our Attorneys Today

 When a serious drug contamination or impurity is discovered, it is extremely important for all involved to pay special attention to the resulting damages—especially as they pertain to patients and victims.
 At this point in time, the FDA has not confirmed that NDMA contamination will result in serious side effects for Zantac users, but the impurity has been confirmed as a cancer-causing substance.
-If you took Zantac and you have since been diagnosed with cancer, make sure you discuss your concerns with your doctor— and an attorney like McCune Wright Arevalo, LLP that is experienced in litigating against the drug companies.
+If you took Zantac and you have since been diagnosed with cancer, make sure you discuss your concerns with your doctor— and an attorney like McCune Law Group that is experienced in litigating against the drug companies.

 Our attorneys are prepared to advocate on behalf of the wrongfully injured.
 Our firm can help determine whether your condition was caused by Zantac or another ranitidine drug, and we can use our ample resources to build a solid case in your favor.
 We know how hard it is to face a serious illness, especially when that illness could have been prevented.
 If you think you have a case, we want to hear from you.